 I love how risqué the film is too.
 Some of the dialogue and scenes between Barbara and Jackson make it very clear that they are lovers and that she loves it when they are together.

-This film also caused the censors over in the states to have a fit because of the low-cut dresses of the women.
+This film also caused the censors over in America to have a fit because of the low-cut dresses of the women.
 Many scenes had to be reshot before the film could be shown there.
 How stupid is that?!
 These dresses were accurate for the time period for goodness sake.
-I’m not a fan of the film censor at the best of times, but that decision really takes the cake in my opinion.
+I’m not a fan of film censors at all, and I find that particular decision to easily be one of the most ludicrous and laughable they ever made.

 If all of the above were not enough for you to enjoy, there are also a number of old guys sporting some truly awesome wigs and moustaches to make you giggle. 🙂